TRNet: Two-level Refinement Network leveraging Speech Enhancement for Noise Robust Speech Emotion Recognition: Experimental setup

 \subsection{Comparative models}

-To validate the effectiveness of our proposed method, we implemented three representative models as baselines: (1) Baseline-c: A basic SER model trained on IEM; (2) Baseline-n: A basic SER model trained on both IEM and IEM-ESC; (3) Baseline-e: An SER model cascaded with a frozen front-end SE module, trained on both IEM and IEM-ESC.

-Additionally, two variant models of TRNet were configured for comparison: (1) TRNet w/o $\mathcal{L}_\mathrm{low}$: A model originating from TRNet but excluding the low-level feature compensation, trained on both IEM and IEM-ESC; (2) TRNet w/o $\mathcal{L}_\mathrm{high}$: A model originating from TRNet but excluding the high-level representation calibration, trained on both IEM and IEM-ESC.
+To validate the effectiveness of our proposed method, we implemented three representative models as baselines: (1) Baseline-c: A basic SER model trained on IEM; (2) Baseline-n: A basic SER model trained on both IEM and IEM-ESC; (3) Baseline-e: A basic SER model cascaded with a frozen front-end SE module, trained on both IEM and IEM-ESC; (4) Baseline-ne: On the basis of Baseline-e, both the noisy and enhanced speech are used as input in a parallel way.
+Additionally, two variants of TRNet were configured for comparison: (1) TRNet w/o $\mathcal{L}_\mathrm{low}$: A model originating from TRNet but excluding the low-level feature compensation; (2) TRNet w/o $\mathcal{L}_\mathrm{high}$: A model originating from TRNet but excluding the high-level representation calibration.